Ge Appliances - Preparing to order 3rd water/ice control module for GE french door fridge DFE29JSDISS

 As the saying goes, 'they don't build them like they used to.'
 Best I can tell all brands have a good share of problems, bad reviews and unhappy customers.
 The days of wood-burning and cast iron seem more appealing than ever!

 Reason of review: Bad quality.

 Preferred solution: Let the company propose a solution.

-I didn't like: Cheap design of parts that make the whole unit inoperable, Thin exterior surfaces of fridge--dents very easily, Ineffective customer support--aware of problem but no solution.
+Ge Appliances Cons: Cheap design of parts that make the whole unit inoperable, Thin exterior surfaces of fridge--dents very easily, Ineffective customer support--aware of problem but no solution.